Effective radiated power: CMF

 (b) the distance of that point from the transmitter's antenna".

 It relates to AM broadcasting only, and expresses the field strength in "microvolts per metre at a distance of 1 kilometre from the transmitting antenna".

 HAAT

-The height above average terrain for VHF and higher frequencies is extremely important when considering ERP, as the signal coverage (broadcast range) produced by a given ERP dramatically increases with antenna height.
+The height above average terrain for VHF and higher frequencies is extremely important because the signal coverage (broadcast range) produced by a given ERP dramatically increases with antenna height.
 Because of this, it is possible for a station of only a few hundred watts ERP to cover more area than a station of a few thousand watts ERP, if its signal travels above obstructions on the ground.